Wimbledon 2018 Results: Winners, Scores, Stats from Monday's Singles Bracket

 All very Sloane Stephens.
 Wimbledon - Out in R1 French Open - RU Aus Open - Out in R1 US Open - Champion #Wimbledon

-Fifth seed Svitolina also suffered a shock as she lost the first set on a tie-break but managed to level the match by winning the second.
-However, she could not complete the comeback as Maria took the third set and the victory.
+Fifth seed Svitolina also suffered a shock, as she lost the first set on a tiebreak but managed to level the match by winning the second.
+However, she could not complete the comeback, as Maria took the third set and the victory.

-Maria is one of four mothers who won on the opening day, per WTA Insider:
+Maria is one of four mothers who won on opening day, per WTA Insider:

 WTA Insider @WTA_insider